 Adding to a LookML Project

 SQL Runner is a great place to test the SQL for your derived tables before adding them to your model.
 You can even get a query from a different tool, test it in SQL Runner, and then add it to your project.

 - Use SQL Runner to create a SQL query that you want to use for a derived table.

 - Click Add to Project from the gear menu in the upper right.

 - Select the project you want to add this derived table to.

 - Enter a view name for the derived table.

 - Click Add to add the query as a derived table in your project.

 - Looker will switch to Development Mode (if not already in it) and open the new derived table’s view in the selected project.
-If you selected a project that uses YAML-based LookML, Looker will provide the derived table in YAML-based LookML.
+If you selected a project that uses the older YAML-based LookML, Looker will provide the derived table in YAML-based LookML.
 If you selected a project that uses New LookML, Looker will provide the derived table in New LookML.

 Getting the LookML for a Derived Table

 Another way to create a derived table from your SQL Runner query is to use the Get Derived Table LookML option from the SQL Runner gear menu.
 Just like with the Add to Project option, Looker will provide the LookML needed to make your SQL query into a derived table.
 From there, you can copy the LookML to paste into your project yourself, which is useful if you want to replace an existing derived table.
 Even easier — you can simply click the add it to your project link.
 Looker will prompt you for the project and view name and add it to your project.